songjun-wu/eco_iso_sylka/Documentation/source/CaseStudy.rst

 Open the file with any text editor.
 In the ``Folder`` section of the file make sure the paths to the ``Spatial`` and ``Climate`` folders of the case study are correct.
 In these files we will be storing spatial and climate information.
-Also make sure the folder where Ech2o will write the results (``Results`` folder) exists and the path is correct.
+Also make sure the folder where EcH2O-iso will write the results (``Results`` folder) exists and the path is correct.

-The maps to be read by will be in the PCRaster cross-system format so make sure .
-Also we will be using tables to initialize the vegetation state variables so make sure .
+The maps to be read by EcH2O-iso will be in the PCRaster cross-system format so make sure ``MapTypes = csf``.
+Also we will be using tables to initialize the vegetation state variables so make sure ``Species_State_Variable_Input_Method = tables``.

 Turn on the reinfiltration and channel switches (1).
 We will use the aerodynamic resistance option as used in the Penman-Monteith equation